Pixboost/docs/workflows/README.md

 ## Pricing

-There is a limitation in number of calls that you allowed to do that depends on the selected plan.
-Please, refer to the [pricing page](../billing.md) to see the exact numbers.
+There is a number of calls that you allowed to do on each billing plan.
+Please, refer to the [pricing page](https://pixboost.com/prices/) to see the exact numbers.